 There are lots of platforms to showcase your videos.
 However, you need to consider your audience and what makes the most sense in reaching them.
 Here are some platforms you may want to consider when it comes to sharing your videos.

 Social platforms like LinkedIn, Facebook, and Twitter are great for getting started and for short-form videos to engage your audience.
 However, if you’re looking to do long-form videos, you may want to consider setting up a YouTube channel to host the content.
+Make sure to know how to create an engaging YouTube intro to catch the attention of viewers immediately.

 A few weeks ago, I interviewed Dan Disney from The Daily Sales, and we talked about the role social media plays in the sales process.
 He recently launched a YouTube Channel to supplement his activities on LinkedIn.
 His YouTube Channel gives him the opportunity to share long-form videos with his target audience and give them a deeper connection by diving into his area of expertise …sales!
 Expect to see a lot of informative videos on his channel in the next few weeks.